DEA's failure to punish distributor blamed in opioid crisis raises revolving door questions - Sentinel Colorado

 Neither Milgram nor two DEA administrators who preceded her have taken any enforcement action since Dorman’s 2019 recommendation, allowing Morris & Dickson to continue operating even as it pursued a potential settlement.
 Former DEA officials told AP a nearly four-year wait in such a case is highly unusual, noting it rarely takes the agency more than two years to issue a final order.

-Milgram’s management of DEA has been called into question on another front.
+Milgram’s management of DEA since the Biden nominee came into office nearly two years ago has been called into question on another front.
 AP reported last month that a federal watchdog is investigating whether the agency improperly awarded millions of dollars in no-bid contracts to hire Milgram’s past associates.

 As for Milione, federal ethics rules bar government employees from taking part in decisions that could benefit companies where they previously worked.
-But DEA did not comment about whether Milione has recused himself from matters involving Morris & Dickson.
-He would have also faced restrictions on his interactions with the DEA when he left government as a senior official — an issue the agency’s own lawyers raised in an attempt to disqualify his testimony in support of Morris & Dickson.
+DEA spokesperson Christina Pryor declined to comment, but a person familiar with Milione’s work said he recused himself from issues related to Morris & Dickson after returning to the DEA in 2021.
+The person spoke on condition of anonymity because they were not authorized to speak publicly about DEA officials’ recusals.

 Milione, a lawyer and former bit Hollywood actor, impressed fellow DEA agents for his risk taking and toughness.
 Among his achievements was running the overseas sting that in 2008 nabbed Russia’s notorious arms trafficker Viktor Bout, aka “The Merchant of Death.”